 This is not to say living in a small home is always easy because it’s not.
 It is very easy to let clutter creep in, and sometimes it’s hard to keep up with the one-thing-in/one-thing-out policy I want for our house.

-For killer strategies to organize your whole life, check out this post
+For simple strategies to organize your whole life, check out this post

 Minimalist gifts and green gifting